Link Prediction using Embedded Knowledge Graphs

-To understand what the model has learned in the global memory in the KBC tasks, in Table \ref{tab:sharedMemoryVisual}, we visualize the global memory in an \modelname/ trained from FB15k.
-We compute the average attention scores of each relation type on each memory cell.
-In the table, we show the top 8 relations, ranked by the average attention scores, of some randomly selected memory cells.
-These memory cells are activated by certain semantic patterns within the knowledge graph.
-It suggests that the global memory can capture the connections between triplets.
-We can still see a few noisy relations in each clustered memory cell, e.g., ``bridge-player-teammates/teammate'' relation in the ``film'' memory cell, and ``olympic-medal-honor/medalist'' in the ``disease'' memory cell.
+To investigate what the model learned to store when trained on FB15k, we randomly selected six vectors from the embedded knowledge graph, and computed the average attention scores of each relation type for each vector.
+Table \ref{tab:sharedMemoryVisual} shows the (8) top-scoring relations for each of the six vectors.
+Most of a vector's top relations seem clustered around a common theme, described in the last row, illustrating how these embedded knowledge graph vectors are activated by certain semantic patterns within the knowledge graph.
+This suggests that the embedded knowledge graph can capture the semantic connections between triples.
+But the patterns are broken by a few noisy relations in each column, e.g., the ``bridge-player-teammates/teammate'' relation in the ``film'' vector column, and ``olympic-medal-honor/medalist'' in the ``disease'' vector column.
+We provide more \modelname/ prediction examples at each step from FB15k in Appendix B.

-We provide some more \modelname/ prediction examples at each step from FB15k as shown in Appendix.
-In addition to the KBC tasks, we construct a synthetic task, shortest path synthesis, to evaluate the inference capability without any human-designed relation paths as shown in Appendix.